Why are breastmilk and formula not the same?

 - Melamine—due to adulteration of milk by greedy people resulting in many babies in China falling seriously ill

 And arsenic in baby formula?
-This story, much more recent than the study of babies in Israel, from October 2017, states that 80% of baby formulas in the US contain measurable amounts of arsenic.
-And cadmium as well.
+This story, much more recent than the story of babies in Israel, from October 2017, states that 80% of baby formulas in the US contain measurable amounts of arsenic.
+And cadmium as well, which is also of concern.

 And in December 2017, salmonella in formula resulting in a world wide recall of infant formula by the formula manufacturer Lactalis.